Skip to main content

 Rural Water Quality

-A 2015 report from the Government Accountability Office (GAO), Rural Water Infrastructure: Federal Agencies Provide Funding but Could Increase Coordination to Help Communities, reports that rural communities face challenges in paying to improve aging and outdated water and wastewater systems.
+A 2015 report from the Government Accountability Office (GAO), Rural Water Infrastructure: Federal Agencies Provide Funding but Could Increase Coordination to Help Communities, reports that rural communities struggle to pay for improvements related to aging and outdated water and wastewater systems.
 These challenges result from:

 • Fewer users of the water system to share the cost of major improvement projects